Savitarax/File-Resources/README.md

 If you still want to view his repo tuning guide that is unbelievably comprehensive and detailed here is the link. https://github.com/heitorrosa/PC-Tuning/tree/main

-I am not affiliated with this person in any way/shape/form and I have no reason to assume that he has any relationship with AMITXV either.
-Please do not contact him requesting anything unless explicitly stated.
+I am not affiliated with this person in any way/shape/form and I have no reason to assume that they have any relationship with AMITXV either.
+Please do not contact them requesting anything unless explicitly stated.
 If you value anything I have ever done then please again considering donating to him.
 I can't thank him enough for the short time I had learning from him.
 I'll keep this post updated as time progresses with a "UPDATED DETAILS" Section at the bottom of the post should anything come up.